Programs Director: Glenda Struthers

 The Membership Committee is responsible for recruitment, retention and orientation of branch members and for hospitality at branch meetings, as well as for social events welcoming new and prospective members.
-A membership directory is maintained by the Vice Chair and Database Manager, Donna Walker, in the password-protected section of the website.
-Other Membership Committee members are:
+A membership directory is maintained by the Database Managers in the password-protected section of the website.
+Membership Committee members are:

-New Members – Janet Ankiel and Elaine Wade
+New Member Liaison – Janet Ankiel (lead), Jan Miller and Jacky Territo

 Branch meeting registration and greeting assistance (with the team) – Joanna Newman, Jan Miller and Mary Uhl

 Member Retention and Branch Meeting Registration and Welcome – Laura Scott

-Meeting Ambassadors – Susan Becker, Nancy Beights, Judith Blackburn, Rose DiBiase and Mary Schell.
+Meeting Ambassadors – Susan Becker, Nancy Beights, Rose DiBiase and Mary Schell.

 Communications Director: Bonnie Butcheri